apache/doris/docs/documentation/en/administrator-guide/broker_EN.md

     * `hadoop.security.authentication`: Specify the authentication method as kerberos.
     * `kerberos_principal`： Specify the principal of kerberos.
     * `kerberos_keytab`: Specify the path to the keytab file for kerberos.
 The file must be an absolute path to a file on the server where the broker process is located.
-And can be accessed by the Broker process.径。
+And can be accessed by the Broker process.
     * `kerberos_keytab_content`: Specify the content of the keytab file in kerberos after base64 encoding.
 You can choose one of these with `kerberos_keytab` configuration.

     Examples are as follows：